-The Company early-adopted the provisions of ASU 2017-04, during 2018, which simplified the impairment testing process by eliminating the requirement to determine the implied fair value of goodwill.
-The Company tests it goodwill for impairment on either a qualitative basis under certain conditions, or a quantitative basis.
-On a quantitative basis, fair value of the reporting units is primarily determined using probability weighted discounted cash flow analysis.
+We early-adopted the provisions of ASU 2017-04, during 2018, which simplified the impairment testing process by eliminating the requirement to determine the implied fair value of goodwill.
+We test goodwill for impairment on either a qualitative basis under certain conditions, or a quantitative basis.
+On a quantitative basis, fair value of the reporting units is primarily determined using a probability weighted discounted cash flow analysis.

 Income (loss) per Common Share

-The Company computes basic loss per share by dividing net income (loss) for the period by the weighted-average number of shares of common stock outstanding during the period.
-The Company computes its diluted earnings per common share using the treasury stock method.
-For purposes of calculating diluted earnings per share, the Company considers its shares issuable in connection with the convertible debentures, stock options and warrants to be dilutive common stock equivalents when the exercise/conversion price is less than the average market price of our common stock for the period.
-For the year ended December 31, 2017 the Company included 171,594 dilutive shares resulting from assumed exercise of stock options.
+We compute basic income (loss) per share by dividing net income (loss) for the period by the weighted-average number of shares of common stock outstanding during the period.
+We compute our diluted earnings per common share using the treasury stock method.
+For purposes of calculating diluted earnings per share, we consider our shares issuable in connection with the convertible debentures, stock options and warrants to be dilutive common stock equivalents when the exercise/conversion price is less than the average market price of our common stock for the period.

-The Company's operations are comprised of two business segments.
+Our operations are comprised of two business segments.
 Our Products and Services segment designs, manufactures and sells industrial and commercial cogeneration systems as described above.
 Our Energy Production segment sells energy in the form of electricity, heat, hot water and cooling to our customers under long-term sales agreements.
-Prior to the acquisition of ADGE (see Note 4."Acquisition of American DG Energy Inc."), the Company's operations were comprised of a single segment (see Note 16.
-"Segments").

-The Company has adopted the provisions of the accounting standards relative to accounting for uncertainties in tax positions.
-These provisions provide guidance on the recognition, de-recognition and measurement of potential tax benefits associated with tax positions.
-The Company elected to recognize interest and penalties related to income tax matters as a component of income tax expense in the statements of operations.
-The Company has analyzed its current tax return compliance positions and has determined that no uncertain tax positions have been taken that would require recognition.
+We have adopted the provisions of the accounting standards relative to accounting for uncertainties in tax positions.
+These provisions provide guidance on the recognition, derecognition and measurement of potential tax benefits associated with tax positions.
+We elected to recognize interest and penalties related to income tax matters as a component of income tax expense in the statements of operations.
+We have analyzed our current tax return compliance positions and determined that no uncertain tax positions have been taken that would require recognition.

-With few exceptions, the Company is no longer subject to possible income tax examinations by federal, state or local taxing authorities for tax years before 2015, with the exception of loss carryforwards in the event they are utilized in future years.
-The Company's tax returns are open to adjustment from 2001 forward, as a result of the fact that the Company has loss carryforwards from those years, which may be adjusted in the year those losses are utilized.
+With few exceptions, we are no longer subject to possible income tax examinations by federal, state or local taxing authorities for tax years before 2017, with the exception of loss carryforwards in the event they are utilized in future years.
+Our tax returns are open to adjustment from 2001 forward, as a result of the fact that the we have loss carryforwards from those years, which may be adjusted in the year those losses are utilized.

 Fair Value of Financial Instruments

-The Company’s financial instruments are cash and cash equivalents, accounts receivable, available-for-sale securities, accounts payable and revolving line of credit.
+Our financial instruments are cash and cash equivalents, accounts receivable, available-for-sale securities, accounts payable and revolving line of credit.
 The recorded values of cash and cash equivalents, accounts receivable, accounts payable and line of credit approximate their fair values based on their short-term nature.
-At December 31, 2018, the recorded value on the consolidated balance sheet of the loan due to related party approximates fair value as the terms approximate those available for similar instruments.
-See Note 13.
+See Note 15.
 "Fair value measurements".

 Revenue is recognized when performance obligations under the terms of a contract with our customer are satisfied; generally this occurs with the transfer of control of our products, services and energy production.
 Revenue is measured as the amount of consideration we expect to receive in exchange for transferring goods or providing services or energy to customers.

-Shipping and handling fees billed to customers in a sales transaction are recorded in revenue and shipping and handling costs incurred are recorded in cost of sales.
-The Company has elected to exclude from revenue any value add sales and other taxes which it collects concurrent with revenue-producing activities.
-These accounting policy elections are consistent with the manner in which the Company historically recorded shipping and handling fees and taxes.
+Shipping and handling fees billed to customers in a sales transaction are recorded in revenue and shipping and handling costs incurred are recorded in general and administrative expenses.
+For the years ended December 31, 2020 and 2019, $418,180 and $480,966 of shipping and handling costs were included in general and administrative expenses in the accompanying consolidated statements of operations, respectively.
+We elected to exclude from revenue any value add sales and other taxes which we collect concurrent with revenue-producing activities.
+These accounting policy elections are consistent with the manner in which we have historically recorded shipping and handling fees and taxes.
 Incremental costs incurred by us in obtaining a contract with a customer are negligible, if any, and are expensed ratably in proportion to the related revenue recognized.

 The application of ASU 2014-09 did not have an impact upon adoption or on the amounts reported for 2018 as compared with the guidance that was in effect before the adoption and application of ASU 2014-09.

-In general, the Company's business segmentation is aligned according to the nature and economic characteristics of its products and customer relationships and provides meaningful disaggregation of each business segment's results of operations.
+In general, our business segmentation are aligned according to the nature and economic characteristics of our products and customer relationships and provides meaningful disaggregation of each business segment's results of operations.

-The following table further disaggregates our revenue by major source by segment for the year ended December 31, 2018.
+The following table further disaggregates our revenue by major source by segment for the years ended December 31, 2020 and 2019.